-However, to Edward Herbert Thompson most famous achievements belongs the dredging and underwater exploration of the Sacred Well of Chichén Itzá.
+However, to Edward Herbert Thompson most famous achievements belongs the dredging and underwater exploration of the Sacred Well of Chichén Itzá between 1904 and 1911.
 The actually small lake had traditionally been regarded as the grave of girls and captive warriors sacrificed alive to propitiate the rain god, who was supposed to reside at the bottom of the well.
 In order to gather dredging equipment as well as dee-sea diving devices, Thompson traveled to Boston.
 When his dredging efforts ceased to be productive, he descended into the well, where he found many skeletons and an extraordinary cache of archaeological remains.
 Difficulties with the Mexican government finally forced him to flee from Yucatán.
 He recounted his explorations in People of the Serpent.

 Edward Herbert Thompson died in Plainfield, New Jersey in 1935 at age 77.

 Travis Lee Clark, ARTH309G Lecture 07 Post-Classic Mesoamerica: Toltecs & Aztecs,

 - [2 ]Edward Herbert Thompson at Yucatan Living

 - 30 photographs of Uxmal, Kabah, Sayil, and Labná from the 1888-91 Thompson/Peabody Museum expedition

 - Works by or about Edward Herbert Thompson at Wikisource